Everything I know about making podcasts

 Be mindful of your recording space

-In my opinion, this is much more important than the gear you choose.
+This is much more important than the gear you choose.

 Although it’s easy to get the jargon all mixed up, soundproofing is more of a way to stop outside noises from bleeding into your microphone.
-Maybe the neighbor is blowing leaves off the driveway, maybe there’s construction outside, maybe a nearby train, or maybe you live near an airport.
+Maybe the neighbor is blowing leaves off the driveway; maybe there’s construction outside, maybe a nearby train, or maybe you live near an airport.

 Your microphone, however, is VERY sensitive to echoes and reverb.
-And, in my experience, the more expensive the mic the more reverb you’ll pick up.
+And, in my experience, the more expensive the mic, the more reverb you’ll pick up.

 Coming out of the closet